Adam Milner

-Adam Milner (born 19 December 1991) is an English professional rugby league footballer who plays as a or for the Oldham RLFC in the RFL Championship.
-He has represented England at international level.
+Adam Milner (born 19 December 1991) is an English professional rugby league footballer who plays as a or for Oldham in the RFL Championship.
+He has played for England at international level.

-He had previously played his entire professional club career with the Castleford Tigers, and only Michael Shenton and Nathan Massey have made more appearances for the Tigers than him in the Super League era.
+He had previously played the majority of his professional club career with the Castleford Tigers.
+Across 14 seasons, he made over 300 appearances, with only Michael Shenton and Nathan Massey having registered more for the Tigers in the Super League era.
+He spent two seasons at the Huddersfield Giants before moving to the Championship with Oldham.

 Background

 Milner was born in Wakefield, West Yorkshire, England.

 Milner played junior rugby league for Stanley Rangers.